 Variables are specific values that are stored in a computer memory or storage system.
 Later, you can use that value in code and execute.
 The computer will fetch that value from the system and show in the output.
-Each variable must be given a name.
+Each of the Excel VBA variable types must be given a name.

 To name the variable in VBA, you need to follow the following rules.